Adroiti/docs-for-code-review-tools/Pylint-not-callable.md

 ## Description

 This issue is usually a result of name collision between class/method or module/function.
-Bacause of this a `TypeError` is raised at runtime.
+Because of this a `TypeError` is raised at runtime.
 Fully qualify the called function or use more specific `import` statements to resolve this issue.

 Example of **incorrect** code: